Multiple blasts hit eastern Afghan city, gun battle underway

 Violence has escalated across Afghanistan since the announcement of the Taliban's annual spring offensive last month and there have been heightened security fears around preparations for elections in October.

-Dozens of people have been killed in voter registration centres in recent weeks.
+Dozens of people have been killed in voter registration centres in recent weeks, leading to fears that people could stay away from the elections, seen as a major test of the government's credibility.

-Last year, the United States stepped up its support to struggling Afghan forces, announcing plans for thousands of additional advisers and increasing air strikes in a bid to force the Taliban to enter peace negotiations.
+Last year, the United States increased its support to struggling Afghan forces, announcing plans for thousands of additional advisers and more air strikes in a bid to force the Taliban to enter peace negotiations.

-(Additional reporting by Rafiq Sherzad, writing by James Mackenzie; Editing by Simon Cameron-Moore)
+(Additional reporting by Rafiq Sherzad, writing by James Mackenzie; Editing by Simon Cameron-Moore and Catherine Evans)